-Preventing food waste takes action at the highest level of the 5R pollution prevention hierarchy.
-Actions at the highest level, reduction, can have a far more significant impact than action at lower levels, as waste and pollution are addressed at their source.
+By preventing food waste we are taking action at the highest level of the 5R pollution prevention hierarchy.
+Actions at this level (reduction), can have a far more significant impact than action at lower levels, as waste and pollution are addressed at their source.

 For example, when food is wasted, both food and money are lost.
-Also, energy, water and other resources that have been used to produce the food are wasted.
-Globally, one third of the food produced for human consumption is wasted (Food and Agricultural Organization of the United Nations, 2013).
-Canadians contribute to this waste, in fact it’s estimated that the amount of food wasted in Canada is $31 billion annually (Value Chain Management International Inc., 2014).
+The amount of food wasted in Canada is worth an estimated $31 billion annually (Value Chain Management International Inc., 2014).

-B.C. local government waste composition studies also demonstrates that food waste occurs here too:
+B.C. local government waste composition studies show the levels of household food waste occurring in B.C. communities:

 - Cowichan Valley Regional District Residential Food Waste Composition Study 2015 (PDF, 3.5 MB)